25 Best Ways to be a Hometown Tourist in Atlanta

 One of the biggest aquariums in the world, the Georgia Aquarium showcases marine life in an awesome way.
 The Ocean Voyager exhibit includes large, floor-to-ceiling windows and a walk-through tunnel to watch whale sharks, manta rays and colorful fish swim above.

 Admire art from multiple time periods and genres in permanent and traveling collections.
-The Greene Family Learning Gallery is undergoing renovations, and will be closed this summer, but will re-open in October with a fresh, new look.
 Every second Sunday, admission is free and special programs are offered.

 The nation’s most famous civil rights leader was born and buried here.
 The site includes exhibits, MLK’s birth home, The King Center and Historic Ebenezer Baptist Church in downtown Atlanta.
 Learn about the life of Dr. King and the lasting legacy he left behind.